If I asked about your awareness, how awake, alert, aware and connected would you say you are right now to what’s going on with, in, on and around you?

 I liked Wikipedia’s broad definitions of awareness: it is the state or ability to perceive, to feel, or to be conscious of events, objects, or sensory patterns.
 In this level of consciousness, sense data can be confirmed by an observer without necessarily implying understanding.
 More broadly, it is the state or quality of being aware of something.
 In biological psychology, awareness is defined as a human’s or an animal’s perception and cognitive reaction to a condition or event.

 By way of background, I was fortunate enough to participate in a recent 2 hour live video-streaming of Eckhart Tolle and Deepak Chopra, in which they were also briefly joined by Dr. Wayne Dwyer.
-They are all so different however it was such a good session with some truly excellent universal insights, each from their different perspectives.
-I was reminded that living in the present moment doesn’t need any thoughts, just awareness and that in fact that thoughts just get in the way of that.
-To me Eckhart Tolle (Author of “The Power of Now”) has to be one of the most “collected and connected” people, by which I mean how he exudes a calm and a present-moment awareness like no other I know.
+They are all so different.
+However it was such a good session with some truly excellent universal insights.
+Each from their different perspectives.
+I was reminded that living in the present moment doesn’t need any thoughts.
+Just awareness.
+And that in fact that thoughts just get in the way of that.
+To me Eckhart Tolle (Author of “The Power of Now”) has to be one of the most “collected and connected” people I know.
+By which I mean how he exudes a calm and a present-moment awareness like no other I know.
 It inspires me.

 Amongst other things I learned that you can’t have empathy through thoughts; that we need a space or a “present moment presence” in order to connect ourselves to others in empathy.
 That empathy requires awareness and connection.
 You see, I’d forgotten that, but now that it’s back, I can be more aware of that again in my every day dealings with those around me.